ma55530/best-store/README.md

 node --version
 ```

 If you see a version number, Node.js is already installed.
-If not, download it from [Node.js službene stranice](https://nodejs.org/) and install it.
+If not, download it from the [official Node.js website](https://nodejs.org/) and install it.

 #### Step 2: Create a New React Application